Virginia general assembly 2022

 What should a participant bring to lobby and wear?

-We ask locals to send two people for two days outside of our Legislative Conference.
+We ask locals to send two people for a week or so during session.

 What can participants hope to get out of lobbying?

-Our goal is to pass robust pro-labor legislation and our members advocating at the General Assembly throughout session is crucial to that.
+Our goal is to protect gains made the last two sessions and continue pursuing pro-labor legislation and our members advocating at the General Assembly throughout session is crucial to that.
 Participants will walk away with experience lobbying on behalf of labor and representing their local union in their advocacy to elected officials.
 Finally, we hope to build solidarity among affiliates by lobbying as a unified labor movement and facilitating connections between union activists from different affiliates.

-What else can I do if I can't make it to lobby in Richmond?
+What else can I do if I can't make it to lobby in-person in Richmond or join virtually?

 Our goal is to have as many union members attend session to lobby; however, we understand that there may be restraints on being able to attend.
 So, for those who can't, visit our "Actions Campaigns" page here on the website so that you can take action from work, home, or anywhere else.
 You can write letters, make phone calls, and more.